-Escallonia Apple Blossom - low growing evergreen shrub with a wide and spreading habit.
+Escallonia Apple Blossom is a low growing evergreen shrub with a wide and spreading habit.
 Its very useful for low hedges and as ornamental shrubs.
-Beautiful pink flowers resembling apple blossom in late summer / autumn months.
+It produces beautiful pink flowers resembling apple blossom during the late the summer / autumn months.
 Escallonia Apple Blossom holds the Award of Garden Merit by the Royal Horticultural Society, a sure sign that it will perform well in most UK gardens.

 To plant it, dig a deep, large hole that can accommodate the plant’s root ball.
 Without disturbing the soil around the roots, take the plant out of its pot and place it at the bottom of the hole ensuring the plant’s crown is level with the ground.
 The roots need to be in direct contact with the soil while sitting at the same depth as it was in the container.
 Cover the hole with soil and gently firm it in before pouring water to allow the soil to settle around the roots.
 This plant is easy to care for and requires little maintenance.
 Mulch the plant during summer and remove dead blooms to encourage the plant to flower again.

 Water the plant regularly during the first weeks of planting and during summer.
 However, do not over water because as the plant continues to grow the roots go further down in search of moisture.
 Like other evergreens, Escallonia apple blossom requires pruning to maintain the shape of the plant.
 This plant can grow to four feet tall and is perfect for a small garden.